open-telemetry/opentelemetry-rust/opentelemetry-zpages/DESIGN.md

 ## Problem statement
 > zPages are an in-process alternative to external exporters.
 When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested.

-As noted in [Opentelemetry zPage spec](https://github.com/open-telemetry/opentelemetry-specification/blob/main/experimental/trace/zpages.md). zPage is a tool to help diagnose the application issues as well as the instrument issues without a external service.
+As noted in [Opentelemetry zPages spec](https://github.com/open-telemetry/opentelemetry-specification/blob/main/experimental/trace/zpages.md). zPages is a tool to help diagnose the application issues as well as the instrument issues without a external service.

 There are several types of zPages defined in spec.
 Currently, we will only implement the tracez

 ## Prior arts
-Many language clients in OpenTelemetry already implement at least part of the zPage service like [Cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/ext/src/zpages/README.md).
+Many language clients in OpenTelemetry already implement at least part of the zpages service like [Cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/ext/src/zpages/README.md).

 ## Overall design
 <details>